Yuxin He (何羽鑫)

 Email | Github | G Scholar

-I wish to create an end-to-end generalist agent.
+I wish to create an end-to-end generalist agent in the physical world.

 sym